 Mai Chen

-Mai is the Senior Partner of Chen Palmer and has over 30 years of experience in Public and Administrative Law.
+Mai is the Managing Partner of Chen Palmer and is an independent non-executive Director on the Bank of New Zealand Board.
+She chairs the People and Remuneration Committee, sits on the NZ Regional Audit committee, the Risk Committee and is the Health and Safety champion on the BNZ Board.
 She also Chairs the Superdiversity Institute of Law, Policy and Business and is the President of New Zealand Asian Lawyers and Chair of NZ Asian Leaders.

 Leo Donnelly